Nondelegable obligation: Definition and related legal concepts

 The specific definition of nondelegable obligations depends on the specific municipality.
 It is a compound term consisting of two sub-terms: delegate and obligation.
-To delegate is to “To hand over or assign responsibility to another, such as a subordinate in a business.”
+To delegate is to "To hand over or assign responsibility to another, such as a subordinate in a business".
 Obligation is more loosely defined, with several common use and legal definitions.
-Most broadly, it is “a duty to pay or perform.
+Most broadly, it is "a duty to pay or perform".
 There are four common types of obligations in law: contractual obligation, current obligation, conditional obligation, or heritable obligation.
 These are not mutually exclusive and can all potentially apply to the same obligation.
 Thus, a nondelegable obligation is a duty to pay or perform, the responsibility of which cannot be handed over or assigned to a subordinate, business, or any other third party.
 The specific definition, as applied in case law, however, differs depending on jurisdiction.
-For example, the Florida Court of Appeals claims “a nondelegable duty arises in situations in which for policy reasons the employer is not permitted to shift the responsibility for the proper conduct of the work to the contractor.”
-A Nebraska court claims it means that “an employer of an independent contractor by assigning work consequent to a duty, is not relieved from liability arising from the delegated duties negligently performed.”
+For example, the Florida Court of Appeals claims that "a nondelegable duty arises in situations in which for policy reasons the employer is not permitted to shift the responsibility for the proper conduct of the work to the contractor".
+The Supreme Court of Nebraska claims it means that "an employer of an independent contractor by assigning work consequent to a duty, is not relieved from liability arising from the delegated duties negligently performed".

-Examples and explanations in practice

 Since every government, through statute, common law, or general public policy determines exactly which obligations are nondelegable, there is no single, concrete list of all nondelegable obligations.
 However, there are a few principles which are commonly applied to determine what is and is not delegable, especially within specific professional fields.
 The fields listed below and the associated nondelegable obligations do not amount to an exhaustive list.

+United States

 Attorneys

 As legal professionals with a fiduciary duty to their clients, attorneys are responsible for certain legal procedures themselves and cannot delegate responsibility to a third party.
-One such obligation is service of process, which is defined as the timely filing proper paperwork and properly informing a client about said process.
-Courts have ruled this obligation cannot be delegated because “responsibility is so important to the community that the employer should not be permitted to transfer it to another.”
+One such obligation is service of process, which is defined as the timely filing of proper paperwork and properly informing a client about said process.
+Courts have ruled this obligation cannot be delegated because "responsibility is so important to the community that the employer should not be permitted to transfer it to another".
 Some courts in other states, such as Maryland, have disagreed.